Comparison of analog and digital recording: Analog preference

-The vinyl revival is in part because of analog audio's imperfection, which adds "warmth".
+The vinyl revival is in part because of analog audio's imperfection, which adds warmth.
 Some listeners prefer such audio over that of a CD.
 Founder and editor Harry Pearson of The Absolute Sound magazine says that "LPs are decisively more musical.
 CDs drain the soul from music.
 The emotional involvement disappears".
-Dub producer Adrian Sherwood has similar feelings about the analog cassette tape, which he prefers because of its "warmer" sound.
+Dub producer Adrian Sherwood has similar feelings about the analog cassette tape, which he prefers because of its warmer sound.

 Those who favor the digital format point to the results of blind tests, which demonstrate the high performance possible with digital recorders.
-The assertion is that the "analog sound" is more a product of analog format inaccuracies than anything else.
+The assertion is that the analog sound is more a product of analog format inaccuracies than anything else.
 One of the first and largest supporters of digital audio was the classical conductor Herbert von Karajan, who said that digital recording was "definitely superior to any other form of recording we know".
 He also pioneered the unsuccessful Digital Compact Cassette and conducted the first recording ever to be commercially released on CD: Richard Strauss's Eine Alpensinfonie.
 The perception of analog audio being demonstrably superior was also called into question by music analysts following revelations that audiophile label Mobile Fidelity Sound Lab had been covertly using Direct Stream Digital files to produce vinyl releases marketed as coming from analog master tapes, with lawyer and audiophile Randy Braun stating that "These people who claim they have golden ears and can hear the difference between analog and digital, well, it turns out you couldn't."

-Hybrid systems

-While the words analog audio usually imply that the sound is described using a continuous signal approach, and the words digital audio imply a discrete approach, there are methods of encoding audio that fall somewhere between the two.
-Indeed, all analog systems show discrete (quantized) behaviour at the microscopic scale.
-While vinyl records and common compact cassettes are analog media and use quasi-linear physical encoding methods (e.g. spiral groove depth, tape magnetic field strength) without noticeable quantization or aliasing, there are analog non-linear systems that exhibit effects similar to those encountered on digital ones, such as aliasing and "hard" dynamic floors (e.g. frequency-modulated hi-fi audio on videotapes, PWM encoded signals).